GaloisInc/pirate/doc/tutorial.rst

 Message Framing
 ---------------

-For this simple demonstration we'll use a trivial framing protocol where the size of a message is sent first as a fixed-length integer and then the variable length message will follow.
+For this simple demonstration we'll use a trivial framing protocol where the size of a message is sent first as a fixed-length integer and then the variable-length message will follow.

 .. code-block:: c